rhysbrooks1/CS321-002-s25-team-09/README-submission.md

 # Test Results
 How many of the dumpfiles matched (using the check-dump-files.sh script)?

-How many of the query files results matched (using the check-btree-search.sh script)?
+How many of the btree query files results matched (using the check-btree-search.sh script)?

-How many of the query files results matched (using the check-db-search.sh script)?
+How many of the database query files results matched (using the check-db-search.sh script)?

 # AWS Notes